rootkovska/rootkovska.github.io/contact.md

 machine-discretised audio payloads.
 I've never been stuying it in detail.
 I have doubts about the strenght of a system that first sample, then encrypt, finally transmit on a sessionless/stateless protocol.
-The ZRTP/SRTP/SRCTP looked good to me for end-to-end securing my calls but I've never been experimenting enough to being able to asses its security.
+The ZRTP/SRTP/SRCTP looked good enough to me for end-to-end securing my calls but I've never been experimenting enough to being able to asses its security.

 That being said, my pupped identity is available